Types of Franchise Models Explained

 Master franchise model

 The model enables franchisees to become “master franchisees” or sub-franchisors.
+In this model, the franchisee owns the rights to develop and manage sub-franchisees within a specific territory.

 Essentially, this means the franchisee gets to develop, manage, and sub-franchise multiple units of the franchise within a specific geographic territory.